42fishes/tank/content/index.md

 ---
-title: Welcome to Quartz
+title: Landing
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to **The Tank**, Rudy's Tank: a Quartz & Obsidian powered "blog" sort of thing.
+I don't know *exactly* what I plan on doing with this place but it's here and set up to be used.
+If you are here, hi.
+You are *very* early. :P